Surfing

 Surfing Competition Beaches

-The Great Ocean Road is renowned for its stunning coastlines, surf breaks and surfing comps.
 Known as the Surf Coast, and located only 75 kilometres from Melbourne CBD, the Great Ocean Road is one of the best places for surfing in Victoria, in fact, it is home to some of the best surf beaches in Australia!
+With the best beginner surf beaches in Victoria, this coastal haven is perfect for learning to surf amidst stunning landscapes.

 With a wide range of accommodation options, great food & drink and plenty of world-class attractions to enjoy, it’s hard to find a reason not to head to the region.
 Whether you’re a seasoned surfer and searching for the best surf beaches in Victoria or you’re new to the sport and want to learn to surf, the Great Ocean Road is the ideal spot for hitting the waves.
 Here is why so many people head to our coast for surfing in Victoria